JanisEst/KeePassQuickUnlock/README.md

 ![alt tag](https://abload.de/img/quickunlock_keypromptdmsro.jpg)

-- To disable QuickUnlock for a database just remove the QuickUnlock entry from the root group (or don't create it).
+- To disable QuickUnlock for a database just remove the QuickUnlock entry (or don't create it).
 If you have enabled the PartOf mode you will need to disable this mode in order to disable QuickUnlock.

 OPTIONS
 -----